Overview

 Coding for Computational Thinking Development

 This course will start with a discussion about the knowledge of computational thinking.
-It will then discuss the method of teaching students coding by mirroring examples from various perspectives and provide hands-on practices in comparing and contrasting of codes by given programming scripts to identify similarities and differentiate different programming structures.
-It will then focus on the design and practice of pedagogies such as learner-centered approaches of asking students yes/no questions with justification and peer assessment that are specially for coding in primary classrooms environments for computational thinking abilities development.
-A project-based approach will be thoroughly discussed to integrate coding skills with the goal of computational thinking development for students.
+It will then discuss the method of teaching participants coding by mirroring examples from various perspectives and provide hands-on practices in comparing and contrasting of codes by given programming scripts to identify similarities and differentiate different programming structures.
+It will then focus on the design and practice of pedagogies such as learner-centered approaches of asking participants yes/no questions with justification and peer assessment that are specially for coding in primary classrooms environments for computational thinking abilities development.
+A project-based approach will be thoroughly discussed to integrate coding skills with the goal of computational thinking development for participants.

 Medium of Instruction